Shanghai to reopen all schools Sept. 1 with daily COVID testing | Education

 China's financial hub Shanghai said on Sunday it will reopen all primary, middle and high schools, kindergartens and nurseries on Sept.
 1 after months of COVID-19 closures.

-Shanghai will require all teachers and students to take nucleic acid tests for the coronavirus every day before leaving campus, according to a statement published by the Shanghai Municipal Education Commission.
+The city will require all teachers and students to take nucleic acid tests for the coronavirus every day before leaving campus, according to a statement published by the Shanghai Municipal Education Commission.
+It also called for teachers and students to carry out a 14-day "self health management" within the city ahead of the school reopening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)